nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 4.4.2.
 Design Consideration:

 ##### 4.4.2.1.
 Aspect: Sorting based on different categories
-We chose to allow the user to sort not only based on animal names but also by their id and feedtime to ease the convenience of the user when he needs data to be sorted in other ways.
+We chose to allow the user to sort not only based on animal names but also by their id, earliest feed times or number of medical conditions to ease the convenience of the user when he needs data to be sorted in other ways.

 ### 4.5.
 Feed times feature (by Jeremy)